Cups (song): Commercial performance

-"Cups" debuted at number 93 on the January 12, 2013 US Billboard Hot 100 chart.
+"Cups" debuted at number 93 on the January 12, 2013, issue of the US Billboard Hot 100.
 It climbed to number 36 after the remixed version received airplay.
 The single reached number 10 in its 28th charting week, giving Kendrick her first top-10 chart hit.
 The song peaked at number six on the August 16, 2013 chart.
-It was Kendrick's first Hot 100 top-10 entry and one of the shortest songs by length to reach the top 10 during the 2010s.
+It was Kendrick's first Hot 100 top-10 entry and one of the shortest songs to reach the top 10 during the 2010s.
 The song spent 44 weeks on the Hot 100.
-Kendrick is the second artist (after Barbra Streisand) to have a Hot 100 top-10 single and be nominated for both a Tony Award and an Academy Award.
+Kendrick is the second artist after Barbra Streisand to have a Hot-100 top-10 single and be nominated for both a Tony Award and an Academy Award.

 "Cups" performed well on Billboards airplay charts.
 It debuted at number 40 on the US Mainstream Top 40, a chart focusing on mainstream radio airplay.
 The track later peaked at number eight.
 "Cups" peaked at number two on the Adult Top 40 chart.
 It was a number-one hit on the Adult Contemporary chart, becoming Kendrick's first song to top any Billboard chart.
 By October 2013, "Cups" had sold 2.5 million downloads in the US.
-The single was certified triple platinum by the Recording Industry Association of America (RIAA), denoting track-equivalent sales and streams of three million units in the US.
+The Recording Industry Association of America (RIAA) certified the single triple platinum, denoting track-equivalent sales and streams of three million units in the US.
 It was the 21st-biggest single of 2013.

-The single was an international hit, and peaked at number 11 on the Belgium Ultratop Flanders chart, and number 12 on the Canadian Hot 100 and stayed on the chart for 42 weeks.
-It reached the top 30 in New Zealand, Ireland, and the Netherlands, and reached the top 80 in the UK, and Austria, and was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of over 70,000 copies.
+The single was an international hit; it peaked at number 12 on the Canadian Hot 100, on which it stayed on for 42 weeks, and at number 11 on the Belgian Ultratop Flanders chart.
+It reached the top 30 in New Zealand, Ireland, and the Netherlands, and reached the top 80 in the UK and Austria, and was certified platinum by the Australian Recording Industry Association (ARIA) for shipments of over 70,000 copies.